 Remission and the chance of recurrence

 A remission is when ALL cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If the leukemia does return after the original treatment, it is called recurrent or relapsed leukemia.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the leukemia’s subtype and classification have changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as chemotherapy, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat recurrent ALL.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as chemotherapy, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent ALL.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-An ALLO stem cell transplant is generally recommended for patients whose leukemia has come back after a second remission is achieved.
-The drug clofarabine (Clolar) may be used for patients between ages 1 and 21 who have relapsed or refractory ALL after already receiving at least two types of chemotherapy.
+An ALLO stem cell transplant is generally recommended for patients whose leukemia has come back after a second remission.
+The drug clofarabine (Clolar) may be used for patients between ages 1 and 21 who have recurrent or refractory ALL after already receiving at least 2 types of chemotherapy.
 Liposomal vincristine (Marqibo) may also be an option.
 Supportive care will also be important to help relieve symptoms and side effects.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment doesn’t work

 Recovery from leukemia is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal leukemia.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.